How Hear Me Now Helps

 Where someone with a learning disability needs help to use the app they might look to their family for some assistance.

-Carla has just downloaded My Health Guide on her iPad.
+Carla has just downloaded Hear Me Now on her iPad.
 She’s determined that it’s her app and she knows what she wants on it.
 But Carla needs help making boxes and writing things down.
 She agrees to let her mum help to get things started.
 When she gets used the app Carla finds adding photos and videos easy but still needs her mum’s help with the text.

 Some people with very substantial disabilities will not be able to use the app and family members might want to use it on their behalf.